Accessibility Information

 Search for Businesses or Contractors

 You can search for contractors through the Energov software on the City website.
-On the main page of the software, click on 'Contractors' for Contractors or 'Licenses' for businesses.
+On the software's main page, click 'Contractors' for Contractors or 'Licenses' for businesses.

 On the home page, there are various options in the pull-down menus under "Search Field" and "Operator."
 When you have determined what you would like to search, i.e., owner name, license type, company name, etc., you enter the search parameters in the field titled 'Search String.'
 For example - to search for Pool contractors, select License Type in the Search Field and enter 'pool' in the Search String area.
 The list of pool contractors will appear in the box below.